imjoseangel/microservice-arquitecture/README.md

 #### Technical

-The proposed solution intends to stantardise all the lines in the Platform and will be the base to prepare the right tools to improve it in the future.
+The proposed solution intends to standardize all the lines in the Platform and will be the base to prepare the right tools to improve it in the future.
 There are different subjects that needs to be managed properly during the lifetime of the Project and are a **MUST** to maintain the Quality and Structure of the Platform:

 * Review if Windows support is needed.
 * Best Practices Documentation.